fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 In some DPoS coins (eg BitShares), certain network parameters (eg block size, fees, etc) can be changed by special delegates.
 However, this means that if an attacker manages to achieve 50% of the delegates, they can change parameters of the consensus protocol, potentially tightening their stranglehold on the blockchain.

-In summary, because the security of DPoS depends heavily on the active participation in voting for delegates by coin owners and because active voting is a manual process (making it expensive), the percentage of the coin owned by active voters is likely to be much less than active minters in VPoS.
+In summary, because the base security of DPoS depends heavily on the active participation in voting for delegates by coin owners and because active voting is a manual process (making it expensive), the percentage of the coin owned by active voters is likely to be much less than active minters in VPoS.
 This in turn means DPoS is likely to be substantially less secure than VPoS - likely 10 or 20 times less secure.

 ### Analysis of PeerCoin